iwas-iwas/InWatch/README.md

 ![Screenshot](assets/workout_page.png)

-**Smart Diet Page**: Smart Diet that visualizes weight and bmi over time.
-Every time the weight is upgraded the new weight will be added to the SQLite database and at the same time the visualizations and statistics are upgraded.
+**Smart Diet Page**: Everytime the weight is upgraded, the new weight is added to the SQLite database and the visualizations and statistics are upgraded simultaneously, too.
 I also implented a tool to be able to set a weight-goal and goal-date, which utilizes sensor-data of burned energy to accurately calculate how many calories need to be consumed in order to succesfully reach the weight-goal in time for the date-goal!

 ![Screenshot](assets/diet_page.png)